natcap/invest.users-guide/source/en/urban_mental_health.rst

 95     Emergent herbaceous wetlands 1       0.2792
 ====== ============================ ======= =======

 Note: The \`exclude\` field identifies LULC classes that should be excluded (masked out, indicated by a value of 1) from the greenness exposure assessment.
-We recommend excluding water bodies, as they typically exhibit negative NDVI values and there is currently insufficient empirical evidence to establish a reliable effect size for blue space exposure using NDVI as a proxy. \`ndvi\` field specifies the average or median NDVI value associated with each LULC class.
-Users can derive these values by overlaying a LULC raster and an NDVI raster from the same time period (e.g., the same year or growing season) to ensure temporal consistency.
+We recommend excluding water bodies, as they typically exhibit negative NDVI values and there is currently insufficient empirical evidence to establish a reliable effect size for blue space exposure using NDVI as a proxy.
+The \`ndvi\` field specifies the average or median NDVI value associated with each LULC class.
+Users can derive these values by overlaying an LULC raster and an NDVI raster from the same time period (e.g., the same year or growing season) to ensure temporal consistency.

 NE estimation [option 2] - Using NDVI at two time points directly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The second approach is similar to the LULC option, but with a key difference: users directly provide NDVI rasters for both baseline and scenario conditions.
+The second approach is similar to the LULC option, but with a key difference: users directly provide NDVI rasters for both baseline and future/counterfactual scenario conditions.
 This option is particularly useful when users wish to use historical or observed data to assess the potential health benefits or risks associated with past or projected landscape changes.

 NDVI-based :math:`NE_{baseline}` and :math:`NE_{scenario}` are calculated as the average NDVI within a user-defined search radius around each population pixel.
 The model then computes the change in nature exposure (:math:`\Delta NE`) to be used to estimate the health impacts of landscape transformation.

-Water and other land cover classes can be masked out in the same manner as Option 1, i.e., based on a LULC attribute table and baseline (and optionally, alternate) LULC map provided by users.
+Water and other land cover classes can be masked out in the same manner as in Option 1, i.e., based on a user-provided LULC attribute table, baseline LULC map, and (optional) alternate LULC map.
 If LULC inputs are not provided, NDVI pixels that are less than 0 will be masked out to exclude water bodies from the analysis (given that NDVI values for water typically fall below 0).

 Health Impact Assessment
 ------------------------